thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

     * IMPORTANT - See youtube to understand process state transition better.
   * PROCESS CONTROL BLOCK
     * Each process is represented in the operating system by a Process Control Block (PCB) - also called as task control block
+    * Process Control Block is some memory block which stores the information about a process.
+Each process has a PCB to restore its details.
     * Some of the items that PCB stores are
       * Process State - It says in which state the process is in at that particular moment.
       * Process Number - Process ID, It shows the unique number to identify the process.